magikMaker/magik-server/README.md

 # magik-server

-> a simple HTTP server that supports all request methods.
+> a simple HTTP server with some nice magik.

 ## Getting Started